Rodgers + Hammerstein's Cinderella (Beane musical): Productions

-A US national tour began on October 10, 2014, in Providence, Rhode Island, and closed in May 2016.
+A North American tour began on October 10, 2014, in Providence, Rhode Island, and closed in May 2016.
 Faure starred as Ella opposite Andy Jones as Topher.
 Fran Drescher reprised the role of the Stepmother during the tour's engagement in Los Angeles in March and April 2015.
 The tour recouped its investment after six months.
-A non-Equity US national tour began on September 27, 2016, in Grand Rapids, Michigan.
+A non-Equity North American tour began on September 27, 2016, in Grand Rapids, Michigan, and closed on April 28, 2019 in Monterrey, Mexico.
 It was directed by Gina Rattan and choreographed by Lee Wilkins.

 A touring production in Australia began at the Regent Theatre, Melbourne, in May 2022, moved to the Lyric Theatre, Brisbane, in August, and opened at the Sydney Lyric theatre in October 2022; it closed on 29 January 2023.
-The cast includes Shubshri Kandiah as Ella; Ainsley Melham as Prince Topher; Silvie Paladino as Marie; Tina Bursill as Madame, and Todd McKenney as Sebastian.
-Nicholas Hammond took over the role of Sebastian for the musical's engagements in Brisbane and Sydney.
+The cast included Shubshri Kandiah as Ella; Ainsley Melham as Prince Topher; Silvie Paladino as Marie; Tina Bursill as Madame, and Todd McKenney as Sebastian.
+Nicholas Hammond played Sebastian for the musical's engagements in Brisbane and Sydney.

 The musical was revived at Hope Mill Theatre in Manchester, England, for a limited run from November 1 through December 11, 2022, with an opening night on November 6.
 Grace Mouat starred as Ella, with Jacob Fowler as Prince Topher, Annie Aitken as Madame, Julie Yammanee as Marie/Godmother, Lee Ormsby as Sebastian, Matthew McDonald as Lord Pinkleton, Katie Ramshaw as Charlotte, Olivia-Faith Kamau as Gabrielle, and Adam Filipe as Jean-Michel.

+A Spanish-language production set in the 1950s opened on October 2, 2025, at the Teatro Coliseum in Madrid.
+Directed by Anthony Van Laast the cast included Paule Mallagaray as Ella, Briel González as Topher, Mayca Teba as Marie, Mariola Peña as Madame, María Gago as Gabrielle, Caro Gestoso as Charlotte, José Navar as Sebastian, Eloi Gómez as Jean-Michel, and Jaume Giró as Lord Pinkleton.